Los Altos vs Midtown Palo Alto

 Access to major employers

-Rough rush-hour estimates.
-Real-world times vary by exact address and traffic — take the quiz to see workplace-specific estimates.
+Typical weekday-morning driving times to major employers.
+Real-world times vary by exact address and traffic; take the quiz for workplace-specific estimates.

 Downtown San Jose